rokmc756/MSSQL/README.md

-## What is the Purpose and Intension of this MS-SQL Ansible Playbook?
+## What is the Purpose and Intension of this MSSQL Ansible Playbook?
 This playbook is intended to deploy/install MS SQL Server Easily with Prepare Sample Data for Greenplum PXF.

 ## Where is it orignially came from and how has it been changed?